 - Notes on any issues or special requirements

-I’ll tell you a secret: businesses that maintain detailed tracking spreadsheets consistently outrank those who don’t, simply because they catch and fix issues faster.
-When a directory changes its platform or data gets corrupted during a site migration, you’ll know immediately if you’re monitoring actively.
+Businesses that keep detailed tracking spreadsheets consistently outrank those who don’t, simply because they catch and fix issues faster.
+When a directory changes its platform or data gets corrupted during a site migration, you’ll know right away if you’re monitoring actively.

-Let’s cut through the vanity metrics and focus on what actually matters.
+Let’s skip the vanity metrics and focus on what matters.
 Directory rankings are nice, but what you really care about is traffic, leads, and conversions.
 The performance metrics you should track include:

 | Metric | Why It Matters | Target Criterion (2026) |